Chill-Engine/ChillZone-Engine/README.md

 ![](https://github.com/BlueBerrySans365/chill-zone-DRPC/blob/master/assets/DiscordPTB_6814HX123x.png)

-You don't need to install it, just download.
-And yes, it works in command prompt.
+You don't need to install it, just download. (can be portable) And yes, it works in command prompt.
 Why not?
 <br><br>
 ## Q&A